usnistgov/CASE-Utilities-Python/README.md

 ## Ontology versions supported

-This repository supports the ontology versions that are linked as submodules in the [CASE Examples QC](https://github.com/ajnelson-nist/CASE-Examples-QC) repository.
+This repository supports the CASE ontology version that is linked as a submodule [here](dependencies/CASE).
 Currently, the ontology versions are:

-* CASE - 0.4.0
+* CASE - 0.5.0
-* UCO - 0.6.0
+* UCO - 0.7.0

 ## Repository locations